oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

 > Successfully signed row at instance id '<INST_ID>', chain id '<CHAIN_ID>' and sequence id '<SEQUENCE_ID>' in table '"DEMOUSER".bank_ledger_bt'. </pre>

 Using the `sign_row` command ensures the authenticity of Blockchain Table data by attaching cryptographic signatures to rows, identified either by chain/sequence or key columns.
-The inclusion of **`type`** option adds flexibility for advanced use cases in delegated signing.
+The inclusion of the **`type`** option adds flexibility for advanced use cases in delegated signing.

 <details open>
 <summary>**Delegate Signing**</summary>

 Delegate signing in Blockchain Tables allows a delegate to sign rows on behalf of the primary user, using a delegate certificate.
-This is particularly useful in scenarios where the primary user wants to enable other trusted entities to sign rows without sharing their private key.
+This is particularly useful in scenarios where the primary user either does not have a private key or wants to enable other trusted entities to sign rows without sharing their private key.
 To perform delegate signing, the delegate certificate must be added to the database, and the **`type`** option must be set to **`DELEGATE`** in the **`sign_row`** command.
 This ensures that the signature is explicitly marked as a delegate's signature, preserving auditability and trust.
 Delegate signing provides flexibility while maintaining security, as the primary user's credentials remain secure.
 </details>

 <details open>